HardlyDifficult/Tutorials/Chapter4.md

 ## 4.10) Random climb controller

-Create a script for the fly guy and spike ball to control when to climb a ladder.
+Create a script for the HoverGuy and SpikeBall to control when to climb a ladder.

 <details><summary>How</summary>